 I have 4 horses (and a foal) currently boarded on 6 acres of about 70% noxious or undesirable plants, and 30% grass and edible forage, and 4 acres of forest, but no cross-fencing.
 So this spring I purchased a 60 lb bag of horse pasture forage blend seeds and hand-spread them over parts of the pasture.
 I wanted to see if the seeds could do anything to improve the pasture vegetation even though I could not take my horses off the field at all.

 Well… nope.
 I don’t believe it had any effect at all.
 I think as soon as anything edible began to sprout, my horses mowed it down and the inedible/toxic plants flourished undisturbed as usual.
+However, the next year I threw the same amount of seed around and then fenced it off using an electric fence, it worked brilliantly.

 I know some people have had success putting some sheep or goats in with their horses – which also has benefits for worm control, but you’d need a good Livestock Guardian Dog or two to carry that off.
 Will Harris (video above) uses sheep, goats and cows in rotation and he says between the three there is only 1 weed that is left uneaten/controlled – thereby completely avoiding pesticides or herbicides.